An

 Landrover,

-as well as (compliments of a friend, Lofty Nevols, sadly now RIP) learning to "pull the sticks" in an
+learning to "pull the sticks" in an

 APC439;

-also see the
+also see it

 I recall many irritating moments with the 'effing military